wasfree/uptrends-go-sdk/docs/OperatorGroupApi.md

 ## OperatorGroupGetAuthorizationsForOperatorGroup

-> OperatorGroupAuthorization OperatorGroupGetAuthorizationsForOperatorGroup(ctx, operatorGroupGuid).Execute()
+> []OperatorGroupAuthorizationType OperatorGroupGetAuthorizationsForOperatorGroup(ctx, operatorGroupGuid).Execute()

-Returns all authorizations for the specified operator group
+Gets all authorizations for the specified operator group.

 ### Example